FORTH-ICS-INSPIRE/artemis/CONTRIBUTING.md

 [artemis](https://github.com/FORTH-ICS-INSPIRE/artemis-tool) is a mono-repo consisting of 3 components.

-1. Root container composition
+1. Root container composition (docker-compose)
-2. Frontend
+2. Frontend code
-3. Backend
+3. Backend code

 All of the three components have a single version, denoted by the git tag.

 ### Docs

-Contributing guide for docs can be found at TBD.
+Contributing guide for docs can be found at <TBD>.

 ## Issues